Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Economic stagnation Despite low interest rates, demand remains low, leading to low economic growth or even recession.

-Effectiveness of monetary policy The central bank's ability to stimulate the economy by cutting interest rates is severely limited.
+Effectiveness of monetary policy The central bank's ability to stimulate the economy by lowering interest rates is severely limited.

 Deflation Persistently low or falling prices, leading to further restraint in spending and investment.

-Increased savings rate Households and companies save more as they see no attractive investment opportunities, which further dampens demand.
+Increased savings rate Households and businesses save more because they see no attractive investment opportunities, further dampening demand.

-Unemployment Low demand may force companies to cut jobs, which increases unemployment.
+Unemployment Low demand may force companies to cut jobs, increasing unemployment.

-Company insolvencies Companies that rely on credit could run into difficulties as banks are less willing to lend.
+Corporate bankruptcies Companies that rely on credit could run into difficulties as banks become less willing to lend.

 Social tensions Persistent economic problems can lead to social tensions and political instability.

-Currency devaluation Can lead to a devaluation of the currency, which increases import costs and can import inflation.
+Currency devaluation Can lead to currency devaluation, which increases import costs and can import inflation.

 What is 1st and 2nd degree liquidity?